TFDet: Target-Aware Fusion for RGB-T Pedestrian Detection: Introduction

 To mitigate the adverse effect of noisy features, in this work we propose a target-aware fusion strategy.
 Within the framework of this strategy, we introduce a novel multispectral feature fusion module that leverages the inherent parallel-channel and cross-channel similarities found in paired multispectral features.
 Additionally, we propose a feature refinement module, which includes a feature classification unit and a feature contrast enhancement unit.
 Furthermore, we present a novel correlation-maximum loss function.
 These enhancements not only enable the model to combine complementary information but also to distinguish between target and non-target features, and improve representations in target regions while suppressing those in non-target regions.
 Benefiting from these modules, our target-aware fusion strategy empowers the model to effectively focus on target regions, thereby reducing FPs in the background regions, as illustrated in Fig.~\ref{fig:noisy features and tf features}~(b).

 The detector equipped with our \textbf{t}arget-aware \textbf{f}usion strategy for multispectral pedestrian \textbf{det}ection is named TFDet.
-Our target-aware fusion strategy is flexible and can be applied to both one-stage and two-stage detectors.
-TFDet achieves state-of-the-art performance on two multispectral pedestrian detection benchmarks~\cite{kaist, llvip}, and more importantly, it demonstrates much greater superiority over previous methods under low-light conditions.
-Additionally, our fusion strategy is computationally efficient, which enables TFDet to generate predictions more quickly in traffic scenarios.
-In summary, our contributions are threefold: \begin{itemize} \item We propose a new multispectral feature fusion method known as the target-aware fusion strategy.
+Our target-aware fusion strategy is flexible.
+It can be applied to both one-stage and two-stage detectors and can be easily extended to multispectral object detection scenarios that involve multiple categories such as pedestrians, cars, and other targets.
+TFDet achieves state-of-the-art performance on two multispectral pedestrian detection benchmarks~\cite{kaist, llvip}, as well as two multispectral object detection benchmarks~\cite{Flir, TarDAL}.
+More importantly, it demonstrates significantly greater superiority over previous methods under low-light conditions.
+Additionally, our fusion strategy is computationally efficient, enabling TFDet to generate predictions more quickly in traffic scenarios.
+In summary, our three main contributions are: \begin{itemize} \item We propose a new multispectral feature fusion method known as the target-aware fusion strategy.
 Different from previous fusion strategies, our method not only focuses on combining complementary features from both modalities but also explore feature refinement techniques to enhance the representations in target regions while suppressing those in non-target regions. \item Our target-aware fusion strategy generates discriminative features and significantly reduces false positives in background regions.
-Meanwhile, our fusion strategy is flexible and can effectively benefit both one-stage and two-stage detectors. \item Extensive experiments demonstrate that the detector equipped with our target-aware fusion strategy, named TFDet, achieves state-of-the-art performance on two challenging datasets.
+Meanwhile, our fusion strategy is flexible.
+It can effectively benefit both one-stage and two-stage detectors and can be extended to multi-class object detection scenarios that contain various targets. \item Extensive experiments demonstrate that the detector equipped with our target-aware fusion strategy, named TFDet, achieves state-of-the-art performance on four challenging datasets.
 Additionally, TFDet achieves comparable inference time to previous state-of-the-art counterparts, demonstrating its efficiency. \end{itemize}

+The remaining sections are organized as follows.
+In Section~\ref{sec:relatedwork}, we review the related works in the fields of general object detection, pedestrian detection, and multispectral pedestrian detection.
+In Section~\ref{sec:method}, we introduce the details of our target-aware fusion strategy and the architecture of TFDet.
+In Section~\ref{sec:experiments}, we present extensive experiments and analysis to evaluate the performance of our TFDet.
+Finally, we provide the conclusion of our work in Section~\ref{sec:conclusions}.